fty1777/dgQuEST/README.md

 - CPU: Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz
 - GPU: NVIDIA Tesla V100 32GB
 - InfiniBand NIC: ConnectX-3 40 Gb/sec (4X FDR10)

+Other similar environments should also work but it's not ensured since we have not tested them.

 ## How to Build